 #1 – Government Control

-Centralize plan for the economy is created by the government, generally for five years where they concentrate on social and economic goals for the country depending on factors like sectors and region, while the budget is planned and managed every year to observe the completion of goals and make necessary changes in policy and budget if the situation demands.
+The government of a nation creates a centralized plan for the economy, generally for five years where they concentrate on social and economic goals for the country depending on factors like sectors and region, while the budget is planned and managed every year to observe the completion of goals and make necessary changes in policy if the situation demands.

 #2 – Budget and Allocation of Resources

 After setting goals for five years, the government also makes policies, allocates resources to various sectors, and observes growth.
-Government decisions on the utilization of natural resources and the nation’s capital depend on the objective plan and progress of every sector.
-The government also makes a decision regarding reducing unemployment in a country.
+The government utilizes natural resources, and capital depends on every sector’s objective, plans, and progress.
+The government also decides against reducing unemployment in a country.

 #3 – Prioritization

-As per the situation, the government creates a plan on production, process, price, and quantity of goods and services to be produced in a country.
-For e.g. Food, Clothing, and Shelter for all can be set as a national priority for the government and they can create a plan and allocate necessary resources to work on that goal.
+As per the situation, the government creates a plan on production, process, price, and quantity of goods and services produced in a country.
+For example, food, clothing, and shelter for all can be set as a national priority by the government, and they can create a plan and allocate the necessary resources to work on that goal.